19hours/sg-statutes/Acts/Residential Property Act.md

 (5) Where the legal personal representatives have not sold, or have not been able to sell, the estate or interest in the residential property within the period specified in subsection (4), the legal personal representatives or the trustees of the will or estate of the deceased person for the time being shall furnish to the Controller (within such period not exceeding 6 months as the Controller may require) a statement setting out the particulars of the residential property which has not been sold, giving reasons for their failure or omission to sell.

-(6) The Controller shall, after receipt of such statement or where no such statement has been received within the time specified, seek the direction of the Minister, and the Minister may, by notice in writing, direct the Controller to attach and sell the residential property, subject to subsections (7), (8) and (9), at any time after 90 days of the date of the notice, and a copy of such notice shall be served on the legal personal representatives to whom probate or letters of administration have been granted in respect of the residential property in question and on the subsisting mortgagees or chargees (if any) of the residential property who appear as such in the records of the Registrar of Titles or the Registrar of Deeds, as the case may be, as well as on the Controller; and section 5(8), (9) and (10) and section 6 shall thereupon apply mutatis mutandis.
+(6) The Controller shall, after receipt of such statement or where no such statement has been received within the time specified, seek the direction of the Minister, and the Minister may issue to the Controller a notice to attach and sell the residential property, and a copy of such notice shall be served on —

-(7) Prior to any sale by the Controller under subsection (6), the legal personal representatives may, if they so desire, apply to the Controller to fix a reserve price in respect of such residential property by giving notice in writing to him to that effect at the time of furnishing a statement under subsection (5); and the reserve price shall be determined by taking a mean average of two valuations, namely, one submitted by a Government valuer appointed by the Controller and the other by a licensed valuer appointed by the legal personal representatives.
-The expenses of both such valuations shall be borne by the estate of the deceased person.
-For the purposes of this subsection, “mean average of two valuations” shall mean the sum of the two valuations divided by two.

-(8) Where the Controller is unable to sell such residential property at or above the reserve price arrived at in accordance with subsection (7), the Controller shall postpone the sale of such residential property for a period of two years, and, thereafter, shall proceed to sell the residential property by public auction notwithstanding that such reserve price is still not reached.

-(9) Section 6(3) and (4) shall apply mutatis mutandis in any case where the residential property referred to in subsection (7) is subject to a mortgage or charge.
+(a) the legal personal representatives to whom probate or letters of administration have been granted in respect of the residential property in question; and

+(b) the subsisting mortgagees or chargees (if any) of the residential property who appear as such in the relevant records in the Land Titles Registry or the Registry of Deeds of the Authority, as the case may be.

+[9/2006 wef 31/03/2006]

-(10) Where the Controller has sold the residential property pursuant to subsection (6), the Controller shall pay the proceeds of the sale less any costs incurred to the legal personal representatives or the trustees of the will or estate of the deceased person for the time being and upon the acknowledgment of the receipt of such proceeds of sale by the legal personal representatives or the trustees, the Controller shall be discharged from all liability in respect of the application of the proceeds of sale; or the Controller, if he is unable to make payment of the proceeds of sale and to obtain such acknowledgment as aforesaid, may make payment into court of such proceeds of sale less all costs incurred thereby.
+(10) Where the Controller has sold the residential property pursuant to the notice to attach and sell under subsection (6), the Controller shall pay the proceeds of the sale less any costs incurred to the legal personal representatives or the trustees of the will or estate of the deceased person for the time being and upon the acknowledgment of the receipt of such proceeds of sale by the legal personal representatives or the trustees, the Controller shall be discharged from all liability in respect of the application of the proceeds of sale; or the Controller, if he is unable to make payment of the proceeds of sale and to obtain such acknowledgment as aforesaid, may make payment into court of such proceeds of sale less all costs incurred thereby.

 (11) Where payment of the proceeds of sale has been made by the Controller as provided in subsection (10), every foreign person beneficially entitled under a will or by intestate succession shall be entitled to receive and shall be paid such proceeds of sale by the legal personal representatives or trustees of the will or estate of the deceased person for the time being, and in any case where the proceeds of sale have been paid into court, that foreign person shall be entitled to make application to court for payment out of court of the proceeds of sale to be made to him, and the payment of the proceeds of sale in either case shall be in accordance with the terms of the will or the law of wills or intestate succession, as the case may be.

 (12) Notwithstanding subsections (4) and (6), the Controller may, after receipt of the statement referred to in subsections (5) and (6), with the approval of the Minister, allow such extension of time, as the Controller may think fit, for the sale of the estate or interest in such residential property.

-(13) The provisions of this Act shall not apply to a foreign person who is a surviving joint tenant of any estate or interest in registered land within the meaning of the Land Titles Act [Cap.
-157].
+(13) The provisions of this Act shall not apply to a foreign person who is a surviving joint tenant of any estate or interest in land.

 (14) In this section, “letters of administration” and “probate” have the same meanings as in the Probate and Administration Act [Cap.
 251].

-### Flats in buildings of 6 levels or more, etc.
+### Flats in buildings and condominiums

-4\.—(1) Section 3(1) shall not prohibit the purchase or acquisition by, or a transfer to, a foreign person of any estate or interest in —
+4\.—(1) Subject to this section, this Act shall not apply to any transfer to or any purchase or acquisition by any foreign person of any estate or interest in any of the following residential properties:

-(a) any flat, not being a HUDC flat, comprised in any building consisting of 6 or more levels including the ground level and any level below the ground; or
+(a) any flat (including any share in land appurtenant to that flat) that is comprised in any building in a development permitted to be used under the Planning Act (Cap.
+232) for residential purposes, and that is not a landed dwelling-house;

-(b) any flat or dwelling-house shown as a unit in an approved plan bearing the title “Condominium” and issued by the relevant competent authority under the Planning Act 1998.
+(b) any unit comprised in a development which is shown in an approved plan bearing the title “condominium” and issued by the competent authority under the Planning Act;

+(c) any unit in a development comprising housing accommodation sold under the executive condominium scheme established under the Executive Condominium Housing Scheme Act (Cap.
+99A).

-(2) Nothing in subsection (1) shall be construed to permit a foreign person to purchase or acquire —
+(2) Notwithstanding subsection (1) but subject to subsection (7), no foreign person shall, without the prior approval of the Minister, purchase or acquire (whether in a single transaction or a series of transactions) —

-(a) all the flats in every building consisting of 6 or more levels in a development permitted to be used under the Planning Act 1998 for residential purposes; or
+(a) all the flats in every building in a development permitted to be used for residential purposes under the Planning Act;

-(b) all the units in a development approved by the relevant competent authority under the Planning Act 1998 as a condominium development,
+(b) all the units in a development approved by the competent authority under the Planning Act (Cap.
+232) as a condominium development; or

-without having obtained the approval of the Minister.

-(3) A foreign person who purchases or acquires any estate or interest in —

-(a) all the flats in every building consisting of 6 or more levels in any development permitted to be used under the Planning Act 1998 for residential purposes; or

-(b) all the units of a development approved by the relevant competent authority under the Planning Act 1998 as a condominium development,
+(c) all the units in a development sold under the executive condominium scheme established under the Executive Condominium Housing Scheme Act (Cap.
+99A).

-without having obtained the approval of the Minister shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.
+(3) Any foreign person who contravenes subsection (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.

-(4) Where a foreign person is convicted of an offence under subsection (3), the Minister may direct the Controller to serve a notice on that person to divest and transfer, within a period of 6 months of the date of service of the notice on that person or within any extension of time granted by the Minister under subsection (5), all his estate or interest in the development in respect of which the offence is committed to another person who is not —
+(4) Where a foreign person is convicted of an offence under subsection (3) in respect of any development, the Minister may direct the Controller to serve a notice on that person to divest and transfer, within a period of 6 months from the date of service of the notice on that person or within any extension of time granted by the Minister under subsection (5), all his estate or interest in the entire development, or any flat or unit in that development as the Minister may specify to another person who is not —

 (a) his nominee; or

-(b) if the foreign person is a company, a related company within the meaning of the Companies Act [Cap.
-50].
+(b) if the foreign person is a company, a related company within the meaning of the Companies Act (Cap.
+50).

-(5) The Minister may, on an application being made by a foreign person before the expiry of the period of 6 months of the date of service of the notice referred to in subsection (4), grant such extension of time as he thinks fit for the transfer of his estate or interest in the development.
+(5) The Minister may, on an application being made by a foreign person before the expiration of the period of 6 months from the date of service of the notice referred to in subsection (4), grant such extension of time as the Minister thinks fit for the transfer of his estate or interest in the development or any flat or unit therein.

-(6) Any foreign person who fails to comply with the Controller’s notice referred to in subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and to a further fine not exceeding $500 for every day during which the offence continues after conviction.
+(6) Any foreign person who fails to comply with the Controller’s notice referred to in subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 and, in the case of a continuing offence, to a further fine not exceeding $500 for every day during which the offence continues after conviction.

-(7) Nothing in subsection (3) shall prevent a foreign person from acquiring any estate or interest in any development under any agreement, lease or assignment for a term not exceeding 7 years, inclusive of any further term which may be granted by way of an option for renewal.
+(7) Nothing in subsection (2) shall prevent a foreign person from acquiring any estate or interest in any development under any agreement, lease or assignment for a term not exceeding 7 years, inclusive of any further term which may be granted by way of an option for renewal.

+(8) Without prejudice to subsection (6), where a foreign person on whom a notice under subsection (4) has been served fails to satisfy the Controller that he has divested and transferred his estate or interest in the development concerned or any flat or unit therein within the time limited by subsection (4) or any extension thereof, the Minister may issue to the Controller a notice to attach and sell the estate or interest in the development or any flat or unit therein.

+(9) The notice to attach and sell referred to in subsection (8) shall specify the estate or interest in the development or any flat or unit therein to be attached and sold by the Controller, and a copy of that notice shall also be served on —

+(a) the foreign person who is the owner of the estate or interest in the development or any flat or unit therein to be attached and sold; and

+(b) each subsisting mortgagee or chargee thereof (if any) who appears as such in the relevant records in the Land Titles Registry or the Registry of Deeds of the Authority, as the case may be.

+(10) In this section —

+“approved plan” means a plan approved by the relevant competent authority;

+“competent authority” means a competent authority appointed under the Planning Act (Cap.
+232);

+“landed dwelling-house” means a detached house, a semi-detached house or a terrace house (including a linked house or a townhouse), whether or not comprised within a strata title plan registered under the Land Titles (Strata) Act (Cap.
+158);

+“unit” includes a flat or dwelling-house.

+[9/2006 wef 31/03/2006]

 ### Disposal of estate or interest in residential property by foreign companies

-5\.—(1) Where, on 11th September 19733, a foreign person is a foreign company which is the owner of an estate or interest in any residential property in Singapore, the foreign company shall be bound to dispose of the same in accordance with this section, unless such foreign company is permitted to retain its estate or interest in the residential property by virtue of section 25 or the residential property or such foreign company is exempted under section 32.
+5\.—(1) Where, on 11th September 19733, a foreign company is the owner of an estate or interest in any residential property in Singapore, the foreign company shall be bound to dispose of the same in accordance with this section, unless such foreign company is permitted to retain its estate or interest in the residential property by virtue of section 25 or the residential property or such foreign company is exempted under section 32.

 3Date of commencement of this Act.